 As Naho continues to read the letter, her future self mentions several regrets, urging Naho to take the right decisions now.
 Somehow these regrets all seem to be connected to Kakeru, and with the burden of the knowledge that the boy wouldn't be with her and her friends in the future, will Naho be able to make the perfect choices that will alter what seems to be fate?

-After chapter 9 ran in Bessatsu Margaret in November 2012, Orange went on hiatus for over a year.
+After chapter 9 ran in Bessatsu Margaret magazine in November 2012, Orange went on hiatus for over a year.
 In 2013, the series switched publishers from Shueisha to Futabasha, which re-published the first two volumes.
-Starting from chapter 10, serialization moved to Monthly Action in December (2014-02 issue).
+Starting from chapter 10, serialization moved to Monthly Action magazine in the February 2014 issue.

 The series has sold a total of 1.6 million copies since it was serialized, with the fourth volume ranking 25 on Oricon's weekly manga rankings chart.
 Orange also ranked 15th among male readers in the 2015 Kono Manga ga Sugoi! magazine.
 A live-action film adaptation was released in Japan on December 12, 2015.

 Seven Seas Entertainment published Orange in English in 2 omnibus volumes, each containing 2 and a half of original volumes, from January 26 to May 31, 2016.
 Crunchyroll has been publishing digitally the manga since January 24, 2014.
-It is also published in Spanish by Tomodomo Ediciones, in Polish by Waneko, and in Brazilian Portuguese by Jbc.
+It is also published in Spanish by Tomodomo Ediciones, in Polish by Waneko, and in Brazilian Portuguese by Editora Jbc.